iris-hep/jekyll-indico/README.md

 indico:
   url: https://indico.cern.ch # Indico instance to use (REQUIRED)
   data: indico # Optional, folder name in _data to use
+  cache-command: bundle exec rake cache # Optional, user msg if you support it
   ids:
     topical: 10570
     blueprint: 11329